imbottlebird/text_analytics-tweets/README.md

 <img src='img/trump_t.png' align='middle'>

 ### Structure:
-The process of this analysis is constructed into 3 main parts.
+The analysis has 3 main components.
 1) <b>Importing raw data:</b> Imports unstructured text in "raw" form directly from an online source.
 2) <b>Preprocessing:</b> Transforms the raw data into a structured dataset amenable for analysis; a dependent variable and independent variables.
-3) <b>Modeling:</b> Build predictive models using the transformed dataset
+3) <b>Modeling:</b> Builds predictive models using the transformed dataset.

-The first component is included in the file <a href="data_import.R" target="_blank">data_import.R</a> and the second and third ones in <a href="tweets_analysis.R" target="_blank">tweets_analysis.R</a>.
+The codes for 'Importing raw data' is included in <a href="data_import.R" target="_blank">data_import.R</a>.
+The second and third components are in <a href="tweets_analysis.R" target="_blank">tweets_analysis.R</a>.

-In this page, I described the analytical processes into smaller subsets as below.
+In this page, the analytical processeses are described in smaller subsets as below.

 1. Data Importation and Statistics
 2. Text Preprocessing